MAAP-Project/gedi-subsetter/docs/MAAP_USAGE.md

 ### Submitting a DPS Job

 The GEDI Subsetting DPS Job is named `gedi-subset`, and may be executed from your ADE Workspace by opening the **Jobs** menu, choosing the **View & Submit Jobs** menu option, and selecting `gedi-subset:<VERSION>` from the dropdown.
 You will be prompted for the inputs as described in the previous section.

+This algorithm is configured with a default job queue that provides 32 CPUs for fast performance.
+It is recommended that you do _not_ specify a queue value so that the default queue will be used, unless you have a specific reason to use and alternative job queue.

 Alternatively, for greater control of your job configuration, you may use the MAAP API from a Notebook (or a Python script), as follows: